 Mariko began having no interest in the Yashida zaibatsu when her grandfather named her as his heir but with the turmoil over its ownership and the climactic turn of events, her appointment as the Yashida CEO is one she accepted wholeheartedly.

 Played straight with the adamantium Powered Armor that is not explicitly called Silver Samurai.
 The moniker of Silver Samurai was named after a suit of samurai armor that serves as a Legacy Character for the Yashida generations.

-Averted by Wolverine who calls himself The Wolverine at one point.
+Averted by Logan, who calls himself The Wolverine during his fight with Shingen.

 Played with for Viper, who never calls herself "the Viper" but does says she's a viper.

 Played straight with The Hand (mainly linked to the Daredevil / Elektra franchise, and ownership of those rights reverted back to Marvel before the film was finished), who are referred to as "The Black Clan" and led by Harada.

 Ichiro Yashida has elements of Shingen Harada, the second Silver Samurai.
 The most obvious being the suit of Powered Armor.